lenoxys/hacklab/docs/02-build/deploy-aws.rst

     #.
 Create the ``/config/init-cfg.txt``, ``/config/bootstrap.xml``,
        ``/software``, ``/content``, and ``/license`` objects in the bootstrap bucket
     #.
+This bucket contain the firewall configuration with the login/pwd and nothing else
+#.
 Run the ``vpc`` module
     #.
 Create the VPC
     #.
 Create the Internet gateway